CS

 The Abarth 695 uses a Turbo T-Jet producing 132kW and 250Nm of torque, sent through a 5-speed manual to a FWD layout.
 It covers the 0-100km/h sprint in 6.7 seconds.

-The Peugeot 308 lines up making 100kW and 230Nm, paired to a automatic driving the front wheels.
+The Peugeot 308 responds with a Hybrid making 100kW and 230Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 9 seconds.

 The Abarth 695 has the clear power advantage at 132kW vs 100kW.
 In the real-world sprint, the Abarth 695 is 2.3s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.